Header Banner

-How To: Defrost food safely
+How to Defrost food safely

 Thawing frozen food on the countertop or in warm water may put your family at risk from food-borne bacteria.
 Keep them safe by following these methods.